Trent and Mersey Canal: History

 The Grand Trunk was a part of a larger scheme of James Brindley's to link the four main rivers of England (Trent, Mersey, Severn and Thames) in a project known as the "Grand Cross".
 The Trent and Mersey Canal provided the northwestern arm of the cross (to the Mersey), and the northeastern arm (to the Trent).
 It also provided the central hub of the cross, between Great Haywood, and Fradley Junctions.
-The southwestern arm, to the Severn, was built as the Staffordshire and Worcestershire Canal, whilst the southeastern arm (to the Thames) traversed the Coventry and Oxford Canals.
+The southwestern arm, to the Severn, was built as the Staffordshire and Worcestershire Canal, whilst the southeastern arm (to the Thames) traversed the Coventry and Oxford canals.

+In July 1923, the Trent and Mersey Canal became part of the new London, Midland and Scottish Railway.

+The Trent and Mersey was nationalised along with its owning railway, and became part of the British Transport Commission in 1949, and then British Waterways from 1962.